 1. North-south streets

 a.
-Lake front from Racine county to downtown.
+Lake front from Racine county to downtown (part of the Milwaukee-Chicago route).
 Much is on paths that are part of the Oak Leaf Trail and are very scenic.
-Lake Drive runs parallel to the trail and is also used extensively by bicyclists.
-The section between Ryan Rd and Seven Mile Rd has bad shoulders, but has traditionally been used by bicyclists following the Lake Michigan shoreline.
-I prefer to go inland and use the southeast branch of the Oak Leaf Trail, but that route is longer.
+South Lake Drive runs parallel to the trail and is also used extensively by bicyclists.
+The section of highway 32 between Ryan Rd and the Racine county line is heavily travelled.
+The shoulders are well-paved but would be more comfortable if they were a bit wider.
+Particularly in rush periods, I prefer to go inland and use the southeast branch of the Oak Leaf Trail, but that route is longer.

 b.
 Packard to Kinnickinnic.
 This is an alternative to the Oak Leaf Trail.
 In Milwaukee, Kinnickinnic has bike lanes.